ashutosh-py/Redox/CONTRIBUTING.md

 If you know how to code in Rust, and have experience with systems software/OS development:

-- Familiarize yourself with the repository, layout, code, and build system
+- Familiarize yourself with the repository layout, code, and build system
 - Update old code to remove warnings
 - Search for `TODO`, `FIXME`, `BUG`, `UNOPTIMIZED`, `REWRITEME`, `DOCME`, and `PRETTYFYME` and fix the code you find
 - Look in general for issues labeled "enhancement", "bug"